|Status:||Bed and breakfast rooms with public bar. Check website for availability.|

-In the late 19th Century the “New” prefix was dropped and the New Swan simply became the Swan until licensing laws changed once again with the powerful temperance movement influencing the 1910 licensing act and the old building closed its doors on the public consumption of alcohol (almost) for good.
+In the late 19th Century the “New” prefix was dropped and the New Swan simply became the Swan until licensing laws changed once again with the powerful temperance movement influencing the 1910 licensing act and the old building closed its doors on the public consumption of alcohol for a long rest.

 The Swan was Listed Grade II* in 1951 by English Heritage.

-The history of the Swan must finish for now with a few days of anti-temperance in December 2015 when, following the last-minute cancellation of the Harwich & Dovercourt Bay Winter Ale Festival, the pubs of Old Harwich put on an “Ale Trail”.
+Following closure as a pub in 1910 the Swan spent the next one hundred years being a shop and a house.
+It underwent a few days of anti-temperance in December 2015 when, following the last-minute cancellation of the Harwich & Dovercourt Bay Winter Ale Festival, the pubs of Old Harwich put on an “Ale Trail”.
 A Temporary Event Notice meant that the Swan opened its doors and became a public house once again for a few glorious days – showcasing the contemporary beers of the Weirdbeard Brewery.